 It’s no secret that millions of college grads and dropouts have student loan debt.

-As we pointed out in the first part of this series, student loan debt is second only to mortgages in the United States, with borrowers on the hook for about $1.3 trillion dollars.
+Student loan debt is second only to mortgages in the United States, with borrowers on the hook for about $1.3 trillion dollars.
 That’s a ton of money, and the way the student loan system is set up, nearly all of that money will have to be paid back.

 The question is, how do students pay back their loans?
-Over the past 60 years, repayment options of have grown and changed as the federal government has become more keen to the cries of students drowning in debt payments.
+Over the past 60 years, repayment options have grown and changed as the federal government has become more keen to the cries of students drowning in debt payments.

 As it stands today, there are eight repayment plans for federal student loans: